1701-Diego/data/README.md

 Or any of the various tools outlined below.

+> Diego-Edge is currently missing some additional configuration: you cannot run privileged Tasks and LRPs and you don't have access to the `CF_INSTANCE_IP` networking environment variables.
+We hope to have this fixed by early Tuesday morning.

 ### Tools to interact with Diego

 These assume you have [go](http://golang.org/doc/install#osx) installed.
 You'll also need a working gopath: